r7kamura/rspec-request_describer/README.md

 end
 ```

+### headers
+`headers` is provided to modify request headers.
-In the above example, the `subject` calls an HTTP request of GET /users,
+In the above example, a token is added into Authorization request header.
-then returns its status code.

 ```ruby
 describe "GET /users" do